-#3 Qualities to be on the lookout for when you’re search for a product launch manager
+#3 Qualities to be on the lookout for when you’re searching for a product launch manager

 - How many launches have they managed, which type and what specific roles did they play?

 - Ask for 2-3 different calls to understand their temperament.
-Big dealbreaker is a blamer or someone who is evasive.
+A big dealbreaker is a blamer or someone who is evasive.
 Also – you can tell when someone gets cagey about hours and might not be okay working overtime during a launch.